baozzii/tp/docs/UserGuide.md

 <box type="note" seamless>

 **Note:**
 Names should only contain alphanumeric characters and spaces, and it should not be blank.

-Phone numbers should only contain numbers, and it should be at least 3 digits long.
+Phone numbers should only contain numbers, and should be 8 digits only.

 Emails should be of the format local-part@domain and adhere to the following constraints:
 1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.
 2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
 The domain name must:
     - end with a domain label at least 2 characters long
     - have each domain label start and end with alphanumeric characters
     - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

+Organ must be all alphabetical characters or spaces, but the first letter must be alphabetical.
+All characters must be in upper-case.

 </box>